 Making Albany Work For Us

-Enact Campaign Finance Reform – Governor Cuomo and good government groups have made campaign finance reform a top priority for the next legislative session.
-If elected, I’ll fight to make effective campaign finance reform a reality here in New York State.
+- Enact Campaign Finance Reform – I’ll fight to make effective campaign finance reform a reality here in New York State.
 We need to reduce contribution limits, close loopholes and improve disclosure to make sure no one has undue influence on our elections.

-Make government more efficient – As a Councilman, I supported innovative ways to consolidate services and do more with less, saving money for both the local government and school district and making government work better for us.
-As Assemblyman, I’ll find ways to do the same in Albany.
+- Make government more efficient – I support innovative ways to consolidate services and do more with less, saving money for state government, local government and school districts and making government work better for us.